 In this blog, I have explained Jenkins architecture and its key components.

-I personally like Jenkins for its huge community support and extensive office and community documentation.
+I personally like Jenkins for its huge community support, its extensive official and community documentation.